TheBrunoRM/Skywars/README.md

 ### Playing:

-To play, type **/sw play** to open the arenas menu and select an arena to play on.
+To play, type **/sw play** to open the arenas menu and select an arena to join in.

 ### Creating an arena: